 Herbal medicine and health food shops

 Many traditional herbal products (such as Chinese herbal products) are popular with consumers who are looking for products with health benefits.
 Such products are often on the borderline between medicines and other product categories such as foods or cosmetics.
-As different legal requirements apply to medicines, foods or cosmetics, it is important that you are clear about the category into which your products fall.
+As different legal requirements apply to these different product types it is important that you are clear about the category into which your products fall.
 The legal requirements governing these products are enforced mainly by trading standards services and by the Medicines and Healthcare products Regulatory Agency (MHRA).

 There are certain requirements for herbal remedies, which are classed as 'medicines' and must be safe.
 You may also be selling food items, cosmetic products, or animal products, which all have specific legal requirements.